abhiverse01/titanic_project/readme.md

 # Titanic Survival Prediction
 This project uses three machine learning models (Logistic Regression, Random Forest, and Neural Network) to predict the survival of Titanic passengers.

 ## Overview
 The project follows these steps:
 1. Loads and preprocesses the Titanic dataset
 2. Train 3 different machine learning models
 3. Evaluates model performance using accuracy, precision, recall, and F1-score
-4. Compare model performance visually
+4. Compare model performance and then visualize it
-5. Generate a summary of findings
+5. Document findings

 ## Requirements
 To run this project, install the dependencies from requirements.txt fiel.
 You can install the dependencies using:

 >> pip install -r requirements.txt

 ## Dataset

-The project uses the classic Titanic dataset, which should be named `titanic.csv` and placed in the project root directory.
-If you don't have the dataset, you can download it from [Kaggle](https://www.kaggle.com/c/titanic/data).
+The project uses the classic Titanic dataset, named `titanic.csv` and placed in the project root directory.
+You can download it from [GitHub](https://github.com/datasciencedojo/datasets/blob/master/titanic.csv#L1).

 ## How to Run
 1. Ensure all dependencies are installed
 2. Place the `titanic.csv` file in the project root directory
 3. Run the main script:

->> python main.py
+>> python index.py

 ## Code Structure

-The code is organized into several functions:

 - `load_data()`: Loads the dataset from a CSV file
 - `preprocess_data()`: Handles missing values, feature engineering, and preprocessing
 - `train_and_evaluate_models()`: Trains Logistic Regression, Random Forest, and Neural Network models